N-acker/Parser-and-Scraper/README.md

 ## Overview

-This folder contains my two completed solutions for the LeapAP coding test:

 - `parser.js`: Utility bill parser (Node.js)
 - `scraper.js`: Web scraper that logs into LeapAP, searches for invoice #123444, downloads the PDF, and saves it locally